spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/2-spring-batch.md

 cf push
 ```

-Now you can login into the application and take a look at the table populated by the `billrun` task application.
+Now you can log in to the application and take a look at the table populated by the `billrun` task application.
 The following image shows its content after we have worked through the content of this example:

 ![billrun database results](images/CF-task-standalone-task2-database-result-PivotalMySQLWeb.png)

-#### Tearing down all Task Applications and Services
+#### Tearing down All Task Applications and Services

 With the conclusion of this example, you may also want to remove all instances on Cloud Foundry.
 The following commands accomplish that: